nad-qaq/Nadin-Qaqos-Projects/PersonalProjects/joesephus/README.txt

 ======================================================================
 1. Type "make" into the terminal while in the correct folder to compile program.
-2. Type "prog4" to run the program.
+2. Type "josephus" to run the program.
 3. Follow the prompts and you will get who the last person standin is.
 4. Enter "make clean" to remove files created from compiling.